The Oppression Tree Tool

 - The roots are the systems of oppression.
 For example, colonialism or white supremacy.

 All of the parts of the oppression tree are connected.
 The leaves/outcomes (the way a city is organized) might reinforce racism (like photosynthesis!); at the same time, racism reinforces the way cities are organized and resourced (like the roots absorbing water).

 If it is winter, and there are no leaves/visible outcomes, the institutions and beliefs still remain.
 You have to cut down the oppression tree at the roots for it to truly die.

 Further, trees are connected to each other!
 This can help us explore intersectionality.

-We often use the oppression tree with groups to get them thinking about what is feeding the oppression in their workplace or communities and introducing them to change their underlying systems by doing root cause work.
+Using the oppression tree can help us think about the root problem of a system.
+Sometimes we focus more on the visible outcomes of oppression (represented by the leaves in the tree) and miss that it is the root that feeds the leaves.
+We often use the oppression tree with community groups to get them thinking about what is feeding the oppression in their workplace or communities and introducing them to change their underlying systems by doing root cause work.

 COCo developed the oppression tree because we were getting somewhat frustrated with the limitations of the oppression iceberg (no shade to AORTA, we love your work!).
 For us, the tree has been a more rich metaphor.

 When we use this as a training tool, we start by drawing a tree with the three labels for each part of the tree.
 Then, we choose a system of oppression to start with (racism, homophobia, sexism, etc).
 The group fills in the different parts of the tree, aided and supported by the facilitator.
 Try to help the group connect clearly between sections!
 For example, one leaf could be racial profiling; supported by the trunk of institutions like the police and a belief that Black people are inherently dangerous; supported by the roots, a system of white supremacy.